 When I was working in customer service, my greatest problem were emotions.

-Because I felt that negative emotions were too difficult for me to handle, I was dreaming about becoming a robot.
+Because I felt that negative emotions were too difficult for me to handle, I was dreaming about turning off the feelings.
 I was convinced that thanks to that I would be able to satisfy our customers, do my job better and remain sane.

 But what if human emotions are something desirable in customer service?
 What if they make it much easier for people to communicate?
 What if emotions, both good and bad, are something making customer experience unique?

-You probably know that emotions are an essential part of our mind that helps us to develop, motivate us to take action and, in case of a danger, help us avoid the hazard and survive.
+Emotions are an essential part of our mind that helps us to develop, motivate us to take action and, in a case of danger, help us avoid the hazard and survive.

 But how does it look like in customer service?

 Customer service is all about communication.
 Without emotions, for people, it may be difficult to find common ground because emotions allow us to understand how the other person is feeling.
 So if you want to adapt our communication to customers’ state of mind, you need to work on improving your emotional intelligence.